-2. Residential Arts Community Participants Only--Return your housing application and $125 deposit and application fee or apply online with credit card payment (If you returned your housing application and $125 fee earlier, simply return your completed Living Learning Community application.
+2. Residential Arts Community Participants Only--Complete your housing application online with credit card payment (If you completed your housing application earlier, simply return your completed Living Learning Community application.
 The $50 activity fee will be billed to your student account.)

 3. Return your completed Arts Community application by June 1 to the Department of University Housing at the address indicated on the application or email as an attachemnt to firstname.lastname@example.org.